A newborn constantly feeding can exhaust any parent. Here’s how to handle the cluster feeding, especially when you’re breastfeeding.

 Perhaps the simplest way to handle your newborn constantly feeding is to make it as comfortable as possible.
 Sometimes we feel “stuck” in our positions, unable to move around like the rest of the family, making us even more frustrated.

-And finally, consider creating several feeding stations throughout the house.
+And consider creating several feeding stations throughout the house.
 That way, you won’t feel alone and isolated in, say, your bedroom, while everyone else is enjoying dinner on the other side of the house.

 That first month with my newborn was rough.
 I must have looked online to read the benefits of breastfeeding every single day just to keep going.